NandanaVShamjith/employee-promotion-analytics/readme.md

 ---

-## How to Run (Optional)
+## How to Run
 1. Clone the repository
 2. Execute SQL scripts in SQL Server
 3. Run the Python notebook for EDA and modelling
-4. Open the Power BI file for dashboard exploration
+4. Open the tableau file for dashboard exploration

 ---